esaimorales/Page-Replacement-Simulation/README.md

 # Page-Replacement-Simulation
-Python implementation of various Page Replacement algorithms.
+A Python implementation of various Page Replacement algorithms.

 Implementations for the following algorithms are provided:
 - _Least Frequently Used_ (lfu.py)